Viscosity-freddieew/yolo-model/README.md

 sudo apt-get install python3-numpy

 ```
-- Run the code with mentioned command below.
-(You can change my_model6 to any other yolo model, it should still work the same)
+- Run the code with command mentioned below.
+(You can change my_model6 to any other yolo model, it should still work the same.
+P.S.
+The my_model7.pt is trained on more pothole images.)

 ```
 python3 yolo_detect3.py --model my_model6.pt --resolution 640x480